daz4126/surge/README.md

 </div>
 ```

 This will mean that the textContent of the `h1` element starts with a value of `0`.
-It also means that whenever the value of the count changes, the textContent will automatically update and re-render.
+It also means that whenever the value of the count changes, the inner HTML will automatically update and re-render.

 Now we just need to define our `increment` action in the JavaScript.
 Actions are basically event handlers and are passed to the `surge` function as an object: